-MIdata a multiply imputed dataset, created by the function doMI depvar the name of the dependent variable (must be in MIdata) indpv the names of the independent variables for the unrestricted model (must be in MIdata) rindpv names of restricted model independent variables (must be in indpv; when default of NULL is executed, the restricted model independent variables will be the same as the unrestricted model, minus the last variable) othexog names of additional exogenous variables (must be in MIdata; will be added to a list of 21 variables; default is NULL) dw Should geographic proximity be used in constructing composite weight matrix (default=TRUE) 1w Should linguistic proximity be used in constructing composite weight matrix (default=TRUE) ew Should ecological proximity be used in constructing composite weight matrix (default=FALSE) stepW Should stepwise regression be done to show most-selected variables from unrestricted model (default=FALSE) relimp Should relative importance be calculated for independent variables of restricted model (default=FALSE) slmtests Should spatial error tests be run for the three weight matrices (default=FALSE) haustest Hausman tests (H0: variable exogenous) are run for each independent variable listed here (variable must be in the restricted model).
+MIdata a multiply imputed dataset, created by the function doMI depvar the name of the dependent variable (must be in MIdata) indpv the names of the independent variables for the unrestricted model (must be in MIdata) rindpv names of restricted model independent variables (must be in indpv; when default of NULL is executed, the restricted model independent variables will be the same as the unrestricted model, minus the last variable) othexog names of additional exogenous variables (must be in MIdata; will be added to a list of 21 variables; default is NULL) dw Should geographic proximity be used in constructing composite weight matrix (default=TRUE) lw Should linguistic proximity be used in constructing composite weight matrix (default=TRUE) ew Should ecological proximity be used in constructing composite weight matrix (default=FALSE) stepW Should stepwise regression be done to show most-selected variables from unrestricted model (default=FALSE) relimp Should relative importance be calculated for independent variables of restricted model (default=FALSE) slmtests Should spatial error tests be run for the three weight matrices (default=FALSE) haustest Hausman tests (H0: variable exogenous) are run for each independent variable listed here (variable must be in the restricted model).
 Default of NULL runs no tests. boxcox When boxcox=TRUE, a Box-Cox transformation is applied to the dependent variable, to make residuals as normal as possible.
-Default is FALSE. getismat When getismat=TRUE, the distance weight matrix is modified in the way suggested by Getis and Aldstadt (2003).
+Default is FALSE. getismat When getismat=TRUE, the distance weight matrix is modified in the way suggested by Getis and C Aldstadt (2003).
 Default is FALSE. mean.data When mean.data=TRUE (the default), output file includes a dataframe with mean values (across imputations) of the unrestricted model variables for each society, as well as significant dfbeta scores for restricted model independent variables, and latitude and longitude. mean.data=FALSE returns the entire, unaggregated set of data. doboot Enter the number of bootstrap repetitions to calculate bootstrap standard errors.
 Legal values lie between 10 and 10, 000.
-The default (doboot=0) does not calculate bootstrap standard errors. full.set The default uses von Hippel's recommended method of deleting observations for which the dependent variable is missing.
-To use all observations, use full.set=TRUE.
+The default (doboot=0) does not calculate bootstrap standard errors.

-Returns a list with 14 elements:
+Returns a list with 12 elements: